 Sunscreen that works on my Face.
 Finally!

-This brand of sunscreen is called Alba Botanica’s FACIAL sunscreen lotion!
+This brand of sunscreen is called Alba Botanica’s FACIAL sunscreen lotion(amazon link)!
 No issues when applied to my facial area!
 Alba is considered to be an organic vegan brand and it comes in either the fragrance or no fragrance options.
 I certainly loved how it was affordable and made specifically for the face (not super expensive like some drug store brands).

 Here are some benefits of organic sunscreens (including some that I learn from a representative in Cancer Research):